Ivenyang/cocos-docs/manual/framework/native/v2/memory/texture-cache/zh.md

 	    }

 	    // don't release here.
-	    // when load texture failed, it's better to get a "transparent" sprite then a crashed program
+	    // when load texture failed, it's better to get a "transparent" sprite than a crashed program
 	    // this->release();
 	    returnfalse;
 	}